cbedroid/personal-portfolio/README.rst

 - `Python <https://www.python.org/>`_ - is a programming language that lets you work quickly and integrate systems more effectively.
 - `Django <https://www.djangoproject.com/>`_ -  is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - `Django REST framework <https://www.django-rest-framework.org/>`_ - framework is a powerful and flexible toolkit for building Web APIs.
+- `ReactJS <https://reactjs.org/>`_ - A JavaScript library for building scalable user interfaces.
+- `PostgreSQL <https://www.postgresql.org/>`_ - is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
 - `NGINX <https://www.nginx.com/>`_ - is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 - `Docker <https://www.docker.com/>`_ - is a software platform that use OS-level virtualization to build, test, and deploy software in packages called containers.
-- `ReactJS <https://reactjs.org/>`_ - A JavaScript library for building scalable user interfaces.
 - `Javascript ES12 <https://dev.to/naimlatifi5/ecmascript-2021-es12-new-features-2l67>`_ - is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 - `Typescript <https://www.typescriptlang.org/docs/>`_ - is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
-- `Redux-toolkit <https://redux-toolkit.js.org/>`_ - s the official Redux tool, opinionated, with batteries for efficient Redux development.
+- `Redux-toolkit <https://redux-toolkit.js.org/>`_ - is the official Redux tool, opinionated, with batteries for efficient Redux development.
 - `React-Query <https://tanstack.com/query/v4/docs/overview>`_ - A library that makes fetching, caching, synchronizing and updating server state in your React applications a breeze.
+- `React-Hook-Form <https://react-hook-form.com/>`_ - is a library that helps you validate forms in React.
+- `Yup <https://www.npmjs.com/package/yup>`_ - is a JavaScript schema builder for value parsing and validation.
 - `React Router <https://reacttraining.com/react-router/web/>`_ -  Client side routing that allows your app to update the URL from a link click without making another request.
 - `MomentJS <https://momentjs.com/>`_ - is a free and open source JavaScript library that removes the need to use the native JavaScript Date object directly.
 - `TailwindCSS <https://tailwindcss.com/>`_ - A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.